ealter/Elm-GUIs/paper/paper.md

 ###A Naive Menu
 Briefly, what is the problem we run in to?
 Why is this whole paper non-trivial?

+Now that we've established basic knowledge of Elm, we can rephrase the description of menus in terms of signals, and illustrate the a naive approach encounters signals of signals.

 ###A tour of Graphics.Input
 Hoverable, hoverables, and the forum post